igtconsulting/messaging-hub/README.md

 ## Prerequisites

 To use Messaging Hub, you must download and install the WxCreate package.
 This package provides essential functionality required for Messaging Hub to operate correctly.
+Currently only WebMethods >= 11 is supported because of the streaming services added in version 11, we may add support for older versions in the future.

 To download package use official link - https://github.com/SoftwareAG/webmethods-integrationserver-wxgenerate